No Free Lunch for Approximate MCMC: Examples: Minibatch Algorithms

 \end{prop} \begin{proof} See Appendix \ref{SecAltCons} for a proof, including an explicit construction of the forward-mapping representation. \end{proof}

 Proposition \ref{PropIneqChoiceOfSAust} is important for two reasons.
 First, it implies a lower bound on the computational cost that is linear in $n$, with no logarithmic factors.
 Second, it illustrates the fact that the natural representation of an algorithm may not give the best estimates.
-Although we study Assumption \ref{AssumptionSmallDep} in this comment, essentially the same construction can be used to give the same bounds using its alternative Assumption \ref{AssumptionSmallDepAlt}.